Jeremy Dale Tuttle

 Jeremy is survived by his father: Roger (Darla Chesser) Tuttle Sr. of Willard and mother: Roberta (Jacobs) Howard of Mansfield.
-Brother: Robert Tuttle of Jr. of Willard and sister: Christa Tuttle Lane of Willard.
+Brother: Roger Tuttle of Jr. of Willard and sister: Christa Tuttle Lane of Willard.
 Step brother: Matt Chesser of Willard and several aunts, uncles and cousins.

 Friends and family are invited to visitation on Friday, May 26, 2017 from 6 to 9 p.m. at Lindsey-Kocher Funeral Service, Willard.